-An engaging read aloud about math?
+An engaging read-aloud about math?
 Yes, please!
 In Sir Cumference and the Dragon of Pi: A Math Adventure, Sir Circumference has been changed into a fire-breathing dragon.
 His son Radius and Lady Di of Ameter search for clues to the magic number that is the same for all circles in order to change him back!
-If you love Sir Cumference’s adventures, you’ll be glad to know this book is just part of a much larger series.
+If you love Sir Cumference’s adventures, you’ll be happy to know this book is part of a much larger series.

 Okay, some of these are going to make your students groan, but we bet you’ll get a giggle or two as well.
-Grammarly has a list of 18 silly math puns and jokes—can your students come up with more?
+We’ve put together a list of 40 cheesy math jokes, and if you need further inspiration, Grammarly has a list of 18 silly math puns and jokes too!
+Can your students come up with more?

 13. Write pi-ku poems.

 Have your students write their own pi-ku poems.
 Inspired by haiku, these quick poems have a different number of syllables in each line, based on the digits of pi.

 First line: 3 syllables